dani5150/dani5150/README.md

 ---

 ## 🎯 Purpose of this profile
-The goal of this GitHub profile is to build a structured portfolio of practices and projects that reflect my learning and progress in:
+The goal of my GitHub profile is to build a structured portfolio of practices and projects that reflect my learning and progress in areas such as:
 - Functional analysis of systems
 - Object-oriented design
 - Software architecture